Customer Service And The Human Touch

 So what does 'human touch' mean in customer service?
 It means:

-- We want to be listened to.
+We want to be listened to.

-- We want to be acknowledged.
+We want to be acknowledged.

-- We want help when things go wrong.
+We want help when things go wrong.

-- We want a personal experience.
+We want a personal experience.

-- We want someone to understand us and empathise with us.
+We want someone to understand us and empathise with us.

-- We want to feel connected in a human way.
+We want to feel connected in a human way.

 There may come a time when we can't tell the difference between an AI-generated Customer Service avatar and a real human being, but one thing is for sure, right now customers want a hybrid approach to customer service.
 They want to be online for speed and simplicity, but they also want to engage with a 'real' human being when they need the personal touch.
 Considering that 95% of customers say that customer service is a key driver to their loyalty to an organisation, and 60% of customers switch to a competitor after a poor experience, it’s essential to get it right.

 Our GREAT Customer Service course is about getting the emotional connection right, whatever channel you use to interact with your customers.
-We use the tried and tested GREAT framework, which provides a structure for emotionally connected, loyalty-inspiring, trust-building customer interactions:
+We use our tried and tested GREAT framework, which provides a structure for emotionally connected, loyalty-inspiring, trust-building customer interactions:

-GREET – A warm welcome, building trust from the beginning – “I’m here for you.”
+Giving a warm welcome, building trust from the beginning – “I’m here for you.”

-RECOGNISE NEEDS – Recognising what the customer really needs – “I will help you.”
+Recognising what the customer really needs – “I will help you.”

-EMPATHISE – Displaying genuine empathy and attuning to the customer – “I understand you.”
+Showing genuine empathy and attuning to the customer – “I understand you.”

-ACT – Acting with accountability and owning the customer’s issue – “This is what I’ll do…”
+Acting with accountability and owning the customer’s issue – “This is what I’ll do…”

-THANK – Thanking with sincerity and ending on a high – “I’m happy I could help you today.”
+Thanking with sincerity and ending on a high – “I’m happy I could help you today.”

 References: